borzunov/plusplus/README.md

 (such as [`__pos__()`](https://docs.python.org/3/reference/datamodel.html#object.__pos__) and [`__neg__()`](https://docs.python.org/3/reference/datamodel.html#object.__neg__))
 do not work for built-in Python types like `int`, `float`, etc.
-In constrast, `plusplus` works with all built-in and user-defined types.
+In contrast, `plusplus` works with all built-in and user-defined types.

 ### Caveats